What to do with Jason Bateman’s apology for that “Arrested” interview

 Even though one of the principals of the show and the interview, Jason Bateman, promptly apologized on Thursday morning, it feels too late.
 The damage is already done–to the show, to Bateman’s reputation, and more importantly, to women’s expectations of how men have internalized the lessons of the #MeToo movement.

-The interview kicked off convivially enough, with cast members Bateman, Will Arnett, David Cross, Tony Hale, Jeffrey Tambor, Alia Shawkat, and Jessica Walter kibitzing with each other in a familial way.
-Before interviewer Sopan Deb brought up the dark cloud hanging over the proceedings, Tambor’s dismissal from the Amazon series Transparent for alleged sexual misconduct, there was only a hint of what was to come.
+The interview kicked off convivially enough, with cast members Bateman, Will Arnett, David Cross, Tony Hale, Jeffrey Tambor, Alia Shawkat, and Jessica Walter kibitzing in a familial way.
+Before interviewer Sopan Deb brought up the dark cloud hanging over the proceedings, Tambor’s dismissal from Transparent for alleged sexual misconduct, there was only a hint of what was to come.
 After Deb asked whether it was easy to slip back into character for Arrested Development’s Netflix revival, the below exchange occurs.

 WALTER: You know Lucille is in my DNA now.